 If you are someone who plans to participate in throwing knife competitions, it is imperative that you only practice what you are going to need.
 Knowing a ton of styles and techniques will not win you any competitions, but mastering the few that you know will.

 Competitions generally only go up to two-spin throws.
-As such, trying to do anything beyond that should come under the leisure category as opposed to honing your craft for the next tournament.
+As such, trying to do anything beyond that should come under the leisure category instead of honing your craft for the next tournament.